Read This First

 Prompt 3: Make 3 clear predictions on AI language production that are relevant to Chomsky’s theories, and provide the experimental design or metrics to test these predictions.

-The section turns on Experimental Design.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Experimental Design in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Gather a diverse set of sentences from human-produced text, ensuring a variety of syntactic complexities and hierarchical structures (e.g., nested clauses, subordinate clauses).
 Use an AI language model (e.g., GPT-4) to generate sentences based on similar prompts.